 The Amphitheatre Heritage Hike

 The Amphitheatre Slackpacking trail has been planned to enable walkers of average ability to reach these heights and be rewarded by awe inspiring, never-to-forgotten views from the top of the escarpment, a feat normally only undertaken by fit and experienced hikers who would normally have to camp overnight on the escarpment.
-By spending 3 days and 3 nights on route, staying at conveniently located lodges, and having the benefit of a hiking guide to make decisions on routes and weather conditions, it is possible for anyone who is reasonably fit to stand on “top of the world” and experience the same sense of accomplishment as the dedicated hiker.
+By spending 3 days and 3 nights, staying at conveniently located lodges, and having the benefit of a hiking guide to make decisions on routes and weather conditions, it is possible for anyone who is reasonably fit to stand on “top of the world” and experience the same sense of accomplishment as the dedicated hiker.